 Learn the craft of short story writing, then create and polish new stories with an award-winning writer.
 Includes two masterclasses, led by Lucy Caldwell.
 The course if part of the Faber Academy

-The online course will run from 27th January – 14th April 2021 and is limited to 12 Places.
+The online course will run from 22nd of April – 9 July 2021 and is limited to 12 Places.

 Sessions will take place 7pm–9pm every Wednesday night for twelve weeks.
 Below is a session breakdown, which is subject to change, but should give you a good idea of what to expect.